 The untouched beauty of Northeast Montenegro offers holidaymakers and those who are there for tourism reasons a unique outdoor experience in one of the most unspoilt natural areas in the world.
 Many come to the area to ski or trek through the mountains and forests.
-There is a vast array of wildlife to be seen and there are guided treks offered from the towns in the northeast area of Montenegro, such as Zabljak and Kolasin.
+There is a vast array of wildlife to be seen and there are guided treks offered from the towns in the northeast area of Montenegro.
 The revitalising air in the region has positive effects, and the taste of the Northeast Montenegro air will stick in the mind of the visitors, as it is uniquely clean and has replenishing and spa-like qualities.

 - Hiking and mountaineering at Komovi and Prokletije

 - Visiting cultural-historical places like the churches, mosques, and monasteries

 - Visiting tourist resorts at the top of the mountains, called katuni